everscale-org/docs/src/overview/differences-from-evm.md

 - Before creating the next block, everyone reveals their guessed number and guesses a new one.
 - Thus, shard validators never know which and how many other validators will validate their block. **It is a very nice and elegant solution.**

-## Large amount of data and its long tail issue​
+## Large amount of data and its long tail issue

 The original idea of blockchain was that there is a chain of blocks from the very beginning (genesis) to the latest block.
 And there is always the possibility to synchronize from the genesis block to the latest one, to check that everything runs well.
 However, already for a long time on Ethereum, full-nodes begin to synchronize with some kind of snapshot from the recent past, and not from the genesis block.